donmik/buddypress-xprofile-custom-fields-type/readme.txt

 == Changelog ==

-= 2.5 =
+= 2.6 =
-* Changed the description of the plugin.
-Now BuddyPress 2.5 is required to be installed instead of BuddyPress 2.0.
+* Improve the checks made during activation.
+Buddypress 2.5 is required and Xprofile component needs to be enabled.
-* Changed "---" default option in Birthdate with "Day", "Month" and "Year" words.
-Pull request from rrodrigonuez accepted.
-* Fieldype image only accepts images.
-Pull request from tienbuide accepted.
-* Solved a js error when editing profiles inside wordpress admin.
-* Until now birthdates have to be in past year.
-Now birthdates can be until yesterday.
+* If you use select2 javascript plugin and a multi custom taxonomy selector field type, you can now allow users to insert new tags.

 = Previous versions =
 * <http://donmik.com/en/buddypress-xprofile-custom-fields-type/#changelog>

 == Upgrade Notice ==
-* Changed the description of the plugin.
-Now BuddyPress 2.5 is required to be installed instead of BuddyPress 2.0.
+* Improve the checks made during activation.
+Buddypress 2.5 is required and Xprofile component needs to be enabled.
-* Changed "---" default option in Birthdate with "Day", "Month" and "Year" words.
-Pull request from rrodrigonuez accepted.
-* Fieldype image only accepts images.
-Pull request from tienbuide accepted.
-* Solved a js error when editing profiles inside wordpress admin.
-* Until now birthdates have to be in past year.
-Now birthdates can be until yesterday.
+* If you use select2 javascript plugin and a multi custom taxonomy selector field type, you can now allow users to insert new tags.